dvikan/simple-build/README.md

     2 directories, 5 files

-The `build` contains the build steps.
+The `job` contains the job steps.
 The `workspace` contains the application source code.
 The `builds` contains tarballs of the workspace.
-The `output.log` contains build output.
+The `job.log` contains job output.